Awaab's Law Timescales Explained: All Five Statutory Deadlines

-Awaab's Law (SI 2025/1042) creates four distinct statutory timeframes for registered social housing providers in England.
+Awaab's Law (SI 2025/1042) creates five distinct statutory timeframes for registered social housing providers in England.
 Missing any of them carries significant enforcement risk.
 This guide explains each deadline in plain English — when the clock starts, what it requires, and what happens if it is missed.

 Day 0: The date of awareness